-Many non-Catholics wonder why the Pope and most Catholic clergy wear what resembles to be a yarmulke, the little jewish skullcap.
+Many non-Catholics wonder why the Pope and most Catholic clergy wear what resembles to be a yarmulke, the little jewish skullcap eventhough Catholics have probably been wearing skullcaps before it became a popular jewish headgear.
 To be accurate the Pope does not wear a yarmulke or kippah, but a zucchetto, a name which comes from the Italian expression little gourd, as for the vegetable zucchini, since the hat resembles a small pumpkin cut in half.
-However, the official Latin name for the Pope’s cap is pileolus.
+However, the official Latin name for the Pope’s cap is Pileolus.
 It is also called Soli Deo, Latin for God alone, to denote that those wearing such hat have consecrated their lives to the Lord.

 The skull cap became popular among the Jews, since the XIX century, as the most common form of kippah.
 The popularization was such that sometimes the skullcap came to have the name ‘Jewish cap’ synonymous with yarmulke.
 The skullcap is used as a yarmulke in remembrance of divine sovereignty and as a symbol of Jewish cultural identity.
 There is no standard materials or shape.
 It is usually made of knitting , silk, velvet or synthetic fabrics and stitched into segments or in one piece.